Dan-La/scientific-challenges-and-directions/README.md

 # Scientific challenges and directions

 We present a novel resource to help scientists and medical professionals discover challenges and potential directions across scientific literature, focusing on a broad corpus pertaining to the COVID-19 pandemic and related historical research.
-This repository contains models and datasets described in our paper: [A Search Engine for Discovery of Biomedical Challenges and Directions]().
+This repository contains models and datasets described in our paper: [A Search Engine for Discovery of Scientific Challenges and Directions](https://arxiv.org/abs/2108.13751).
+Check out [our search engine](https://challenges.apps.allenai.org/)!

 * Please cite our paper if you use our datasets or models in your project.
 See the [BibTeX](#citation).
 * Feel free to [email us](#contact-us).